-Education: The law provides free education through grade 10 and for subsidies thereafter under the government’s tuition-free policy.
-There were many complaints that the government did not adequately fund education, leading to overcrowded classrooms, too few teachers, and a decline in the quality of education.
-Many schools charged fees and only one-third of children completed primary school.
+Education: In 2012 the government established a policy of free education through grade 10 and pledged to provide subsidies for students thereafter.
+There were many complaints the government did not adequately fund education, leading to overcrowded classrooms, too few teachers, and a decline in the quality of education.
+Many schools charged fees despite the free education policy, and only one-third of children completed primary school.
 Primary and secondary education completion rates tended to be slightly higher for boys than for girls.
 Recent reports confirmed that girls were at high risk of domestic and sexual violence, sexual harassment in schools, commercial exploitation, and HIV infection, which posed serious threats to their education.

-Child Abuse: In 2016 Save the Children released the results of a small-scale study showing that 70 percent of children faced physical or emotional violence and that 50 percent faced sexual violence or family violence in the home; child protection systems, especially in rural areas, were not adequate to meet the needs of children facing abuse.
-Other studies found that only the most egregious forms of sexual and physical abuse of children were reported to police, as family violence is viewed as a domestic matter.
-Although the country passed a Child Protection Act in 2015 to strengthen child protection efforts and compliance with the Convention on the Rights of the Child, implementing regulations were incomplete.
+Child Abuse: In 2016 nongovernmental Save the Children released the results of a small-scale study showing that 70 percent of children faced physical or emotional violence and 50 percent faced sexual violence or family violence in the home; child protection systems, especially in rural areas, were not adequate to meet the needs of children facing abuse.
+Other studies found that only the most egregious forms of sexual and physical abuse of children were reported to police, because family violence is viewed as a domestic matter.
+Although the country passed a law in 2015 to strengthen child protection efforts in compliance with the Convention on the Rights of the Child, implementing regulations were incomplete.

-Early and Forced Marriage: The legal age for marriage is 18 for boys and 16 for girls.
-There is a lower legal marriage age (16 for boys and 14 for girls) with parental and court consent.
-A UNICEF survey covering the years 2005-13 found that 21 percent of women from ages 20 to 24 had married before the age of 18 and 2 percent had married before the age of 15.
+Early and Forced Marriage: The legal age for marriage is 18 years for boys and 16 for girls.
+There is a lower legal marriage age (16 years for boys and 14 for girls) with parental and court consent.

-Customary and traditional practices allow marriage of children as young as age 12, and early marriage was common in many traditional, isolated rural communities.
+Customary and traditional practices allow marriage of children as young as 12 years, and early marriage was common in many traditional, isolated rural communities.
 Child brides frequently were taken as additional wives or given as brides to pay family debts and often were used as domestic servants.
 Child brides were particularly vulnerable to domestic abuse.

-Sexual Exploitation of Children: The minimum age for consensual sex is 16.
-The maximum penalty for violators is 25 years’ imprisonment or, if the victim is under age 12, life imprisonment.
+Sexual Exploitation of Children: The minimum age for consensual sex is 16 years.
+The maximum penalty for violators is 25 years’ imprisonment or, if the victim is younger than 12 years, life imprisonment.
 Child pornography is illegal; penalties range from five to 15 years’ imprisonment, but enforcement remained a problem.
-There were cases of commercial sexual exploitation and sex trafficking of children in urban areas, including of minors working in bars and nightclubs.
+There were cases of sex trafficking of children in urban areas, including of minors working in bars and nightclubs.
 There were reports of exploitation of children through the production of pornography and that both local and foreign children were subjected to sex trafficking.
-NGO sources reported increased prevalence of child sex trafficking.
+The law does not criminally prohibit using, procuring, and offering a child for pornographic performances.
+NGOs reported increased prevalence of child sex trafficking.

 There was no known Jewish community in the country, and there were no reports of anti-Semitic acts.